csdms/bmi/paper/paper.md

 [bmi-example-cxx]: https://github.com/csdms/bmi-example-cxx
 [bmi-example-fortran]: https://github.com/csdms/bmi-example-fortran
 [bmi-example-python]: https://github.com/csdms/bmi-example-python

-Detailed instructions for building the language specification and example are given within each repository.

 While CSDMS currently supports the four languages listed in Table 1, a BMI can be created for any language.